psalazar5/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 </hr>
 <h2>Car Insurance Project:</h2>
 </hr>
-<p>This project is an MVC web application that works the same as a car insurance website, it takes users input on policy information and calulates a quote based oin business logic.</br>
+<p>This project is an MVC web application that works the same as a car insurance website, it takes users input on policy information and calulates a quote based on business logic.</br>
-There is also an admin page that allows staff to view all quotes being issued.</p>
+There is also an admin page that allows staff to view all quotes being issued.
+Using home controller , insuree controller and using binding method to create and action to edit, delete and check details out.
+Model binding and have the user be able to check out details, creation and deletion. </p>
 </hr>
 <h2>TwentyOne Project:</h2>
 </hr>